GelatinFrogs/ME-VAE_Architecture/README.md

 # Base ME-VAE Architecture Implementation
 ## Introduction
 This is a base implementation of the Multi-Encoder Variational Autoencoder (ME-VAE).
 Uninformative features, especially transformational image features, present a problem for feature extraction in single cell images.
-It can be hard to disentable these uninformative features from the output of a conventional VAE.
+It can be hard to disentangle these uninformative features from the output of a conventional VAE.
 This architecture allows the analyst to remove several uninformative/undesired features simultaneously to improve downstream analysis.
 This implementation is published and citable in the BioRxiv here: https://www.biorxiv.org/content/10.1101/2021.04.22.441005v2

 <p align='center'>